ClaraJacintho/EquipeRocketUFRGS/README.md

 # EquipeRocketUFRGS
 Trabalho de CPD 2016/1

-We are doing pretty well
+We are doing pretty wellAWESOME!

+so many trees